 HOW TO MAKE MARBLEIZED EASTER EGGS

-Let’s get right to making these gorgeous and colorful marbled Easter eggs.
+Let’s get right to make these gorgeous and colorful marbled Easter eggs.
 Head to the kitchen, open the fridge and grab the eggs, food coloring, oil, and vinegar.
-Make sure to have a good work space prepared and paper towels!
+Make sure to have a good workspace prepared and paper towels!